alexworden/lead-time-for-changes/README.md

 ### Arguments

-- `-t, --token`: Your GitHub Personal Access Token
+- `-t, --token`: GitHub Personal Access Token (optional for public repositories)
 - `-r, --repository`: The repository to analyze in the format `owner/repository`
 - `-s, --start-release`: (Optional) Start release tag to analyze from
 - `-e, --end-release`: (Optional) End release tag to analyze until